 We have come up with a new and very simple solution to achieve haemostasis very quickly.
-After removing any blood clots and identifying the bleeding source, then a small piece of gauze covered in Vaseline is placed directly between the glans and the ring.
+After removing any blood clots and identifying the bleeding source, then a small piece of gauze covered in Vaseline or a haemostatic agent such as Surgicel is placed directly between the glans and the ring.
 If the bleeding source is the frenulum, then the gauze is placed ventrally at the 6 o’clock position.
-You can use any fine instrument to help in pushing the gauze down into the corona.
+You can use any fine instrument to help in pushing the gauze down into the coronal sulcus.
 Usually, haemostasis is achieved immediately.
 The wound is reviewed after 10 minutes and if there is no further bleeding, then the patient can be taken back home.
 Please note if the patient has lost a lot of blood or appears pale, they should be referred to A&E for further management.

 If you would like more information or you are a healthcare professional looking to get trained in circumcision and learn how to manage these complications, then please contact us on 0208 951 3794.